Greeks in Malta: Norman-Byzantine and Rhodian diasporas

 Following the Norman conquest of the 1120s, Malta was integrated with the County, then the Kingdom of Sicily, and as such included within the Norman–Byzantine cultural sphere.
 The new rulers released and sent back to their homes those Christian slaves still present on the islands, but also brought with them a number of Greeks, who were disproportionately represented in the Norman–Sicilian navy.
 During the brief existence of a Norman kingdom in Africa, Greek administrators participated in repressing Arab piracy.
 A poem by a Greek exile to Malta, probably authored ca. 1150, laments that the population was still mostly Muslim, and commends the Normans for their efforts to convert them.

 Upon the end of that campaign, which can be reliably dated to the 13th century, Maltese Arabs and Greek Muslims were generally converted to Catholicism.
 There is however evidence that at least some Maltese Greeks opted for the Eastern Orthodox Church (see East–West Schism).
 Some clandestine sanctuaries might be indicators that Basilian monks, perhaps affiliated with Eastern Orthodoxy, were active in Malta.
 An obituary discovered in 2012 mentions a Nicólaos Protopapàs Máltes (died 1230).
-His Greek surname, which can be read as "Protopope", could suggest that Orthodoxy had maintained an ecclesiastical structure.
+His Greek surname, which can be read as "Protopope", could suggest that Eastern Orthodoxy had maintained an ecclesiastical structure.
 In the 1260s, Sicily and Malta became part of a personal empire built by Charles I of Anjou.
 According to anthropologist Stefan Goodwin, at his stage "faltering religious pluralism still existed in the sense that Orthodox Christians, Jews, and Muslims still constituted a substantial minority of the population."
 Malta's native Greek Orthodoxy probably died out in the mid 15th century.